 If you want to quit using hydrocodone, you probably have a few questions.
 The most common question that people have is, “How long does hydrocodone withdrawal last?”
-The truth is that hydrocodone withdrawal differs from person to person.
-However, you can get an idea of how long your withdrawal symptoms will last with these guidelines.
+The truth is that hydrocodone withdrawal differs from person to person, as is the case with many addictive substances.
+Since no two individuals process and metabolize a drug identically, the withdrawal symptoms can vary.
+While the degree of severity may differ, withdrawal is unpleasant, and a common reason for relapse as individuals seek to alleviate the discomfort of withdrawal.
+Below are general guidelines to inform and educate you on the nature of hydrocodone withdrawal.

 How Long Does Hydrocodone Withdrawal Last?